 Preconstruction first starts with client consultation.
 Contractors during this initial stage develop a greater understanding of what the client is looking for in terms of their project’s end result.
 Requests for Information (RFIs) are therefore issued, and relevant parties look over documents provided by owners.

-In some cases, there may also be job site inspections, especially if there’s an already-existing structure that needs to be torn down or reworked.
+In some cases, there may also be job site inspections, especially if an existing structure needs to be torn down or reworked.

 Defining project scope

 After a better idea of the project has been established, the project’s scope then needs to be defined.
-There may be cases where a client’s expectations need to be reconfigured, as the project’s requirements may not line up with what’s feasible.
+There may be cases where a client’s expectations must be reconfigured, as the project’s requirements may not align with what’s feasible.

-The contractor during this phase will have to work to get the project’s scope as close as possible to what the client wants while still ensuring that it’s realistic and able to be executed.
+During this phase, the contractor must work to get the project’s scope as close as possible to what the client wants while ensuring that it’s realistic and can be executed.

 Cost estimation

-In terms of defining “What is pre construction?”, one of the most crucial aspects involves dealing with a project’s expenses.
-This stage involves estimating the project’s total cost to cement whether the project is financially-viable and worth pursuing.
+In defining “What is preconstruction?” one of the most crucial aspects involves dealing with a project’s expenses.
+This stage involves estimating the project’s total cost to determine whether the project is financially viable and worth pursuing.

 Cost estimation may be carried out by gathering quotes from suppliers, looking at historical data and information from previous similar projects, and taking into consideration the expected amount of profit earned from the project.